-Chapter 1 Getting started as a member Chapter 2 Important phone numbers and resources Chapter 3 Using the plan's coverage for your medical services Chapter 4 Medical Benefits Chart (what is covered and what you pay) Chapter 5 Using the plan's coverage for your Part D prescription drugs Chapter 6 What you pay for your Part D prescription drugs6-1 Chapter 7 Asking us to pay our share of a bill you have received for covered medical services or drugs Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
+Chapter 1 Getting started as a member Chapter 2 Important phone numbers and resources Chapter 3 Using the plan's coverage for your medical services Chapter 4 Medical Benefits Chart (what is covered and what you pay) Chapter 5 Using the plan's coverage for your Part D prescription drugs5-1 Explains rules you need to follow when you get your Part D drugs.
+Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
+Tells which kinds of drugs are not covered.
+Explains several kinds of restrictions that apply to coverage for certain drugs.
+Explains where to get your prescriptions filled.
+Tells about the plan's programs for drug safety and managing medications.
+Chapter 6 What you pay for your Part D prescription drugs6-1 Chapter 7 Asking us to pay our share of a bill you have received for covered medical services or drugs

+Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 Chapter 8 Your rights and responsibilities Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)9-1 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
 Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
-Chapter 10 Ending your membership in the plan10-1 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 11 Legal notices Chapter 12 Definitions of important words 12-1 Explains key terms used in this booklet.
+Chapter 10 Ending your membership in the plan Chapter 11 Legal notices Chapter 12 Definitions of important words